All Episodes

 This is Monday, that would be yesterday, in Cedar Falls, Iowa.

-She said this about women who make claims about sexual assault.
+She said, this about women who make claims about sexual assault.

 I think that when someone makes the claim, they come forward, they should be believed, and that is what starts the process.

-And then there is a determination as to what, if anything, should be done about the uh claim that was made.
+And then there is a determination as to what, if anything, should be done about the claim that was made.

-Right now, what I got to show you, hey, you take his dollar bill and you drag his dollar bill, you drag their trainer park out there, you never know what you're going to come up, but I can give you a goddamn idea right there.
+Now, what I got to show you, you take his dollar bill, and you drag his dollar bill, you drag their trainer park out there.

-Paula Jones, see that picture right there, you drag a trainer park out there, and that's exactly what you're going to get.
+You drag a train of park out there, and that's exactly what you're going to get.

 And it continues to this day.